CoreXYNexus/CoreXY-MS/README.md

 # CXY-MSv1
-A corexy printer using Makerslide and a DuetWifi on 24vdc.
-Please ignore the messy wiring in the photos. :-)
+A corexy printer using Makerslide and a Duet 3 on 24vdc.
+Photos show a DuetWifi. :-)

 August 2020: Upgraded to a Duet 3 6HC.
 Currently using in stand alone, no Pi.